 Let's face it: Thanksgiving is like the middle child of holidays.
 Although it is a celebrated holiday, it seems to lose importance because it's between Halloween and Christmas.

 When you want to decorate for the holiday, it is sometimes difficult to find supplies for those Thanksgiving and turkey projects.
 At times we just have to make do with the supplies we can find.
 In this article, I'll show some nice projects, include a picture of the project, and give a link to the directions for it.

 Go to Kids & Glitter for the directions and patterns for the We Give Thanks wreath shown above.

 Wouldn't this be a terrific idea for table decorations for a large banquet where a lot of items are needed?
 The supplies are inexpensive and the pumpkins are easy to make.
 Check out the tutorial at A Crafty Mom’s Life to make these paper bag pumpkins.

 This is a beautiful Thanksgiving banner that you will use year after year.
 Go to Holiday Crafts for the instructions.

 3. Fabric Pumpkin Tutorial

-Find a great fabric pumpkin tutorial by going to the COTTAGE HOME.
-Elegant and easy!!
+Find a great fabric pumpkin tutorial by going to the Cottage Mama.
+This is elegant and easy!